-Eudelia Contreras is the Lead Community Organizer for Lake County Build a Generation.
+Eudelia Contreras is the Director of Community Impact for Lake County Build a Generation.
 In this role, she organizes residents in Lake County’s manufactured housing communities to build health and health equity.
 She also helps residents advocate and exercise their rights within these communities.
 She also works to lift Lake County’s health equity issues to statewide policy advocacy groups, develop connections with these groups, and support relevant legislation through testimony, story banking, etc., in order to advance Lake County’s ability to advocate for health equity at a statewide level.
 Most recently, Eudelia was enormously instrumental in helping the members of Cooperativa Nueva Union purchase their mobile home park for $1.6M.
 This was a monumental undertaking that had to be accomplished on a tight time frame.
 Eudelia’s ability to bring community members together—even across culture, background, age, gender, and language—is remarkable, and has been a key to her success at Lake County Build a Generation.

 Eudelia has lived in Lake County for nearly 30 years.
 She attended Lake County schools and has worked at several county agencies, including Lake County Human Services and Lake County School District.
 She currently serves as the president of the Lake County School District Board of Education.
 Eudelia feels that her experience working, living and learning in Lake County is a huge asset as she not only works for the needs of Lake County’s diverse community but also lives within the communities she organizes in.
 Eudelia’s family includes three daughters, Kayleen, Isabelle, and Sophia, and a Bluenose Pitbull (Benji).